 If you’re using an email address with which to do business, avoid the free ones.

 People plaster BT, TalkTalk and Virgin Media email addresses all over their work vehicles, business cards, uniforms and everything else.

-Why on earth would you want to use [email protected]alk.com as a marketing come-on?
+The question is, why on earth would you want to use [email protected] as a marketing come-on?
 It’s amateurish.

 Also, assuming you did get a free Gmail/Microsoft/whatever account, don’t go publicly advertising that as your business contact address either.